Teach the American Civil War with these American Civil War picture books about slavery, the war, Harriet Tubman, Abraham Lincoln, and more.

 Brad Metzler’s bestselling Ordinary People Change the World series is fun for kindergarteners to third graders.
 The stories are short and filled with impactful lessons on great historical figures.

 In this Coretta Scott King Illustrator Honor Book, we learn about Harriet Tubman looking back at her life.
 This book is not text-heavy and has beautiful illustrations.
 It is highly recommended.
+Grab the book guide here.

 David Adler’s A Picture Book series is a classic.
 From being born into slavery to courageously going back to help her people, this is a great tribute to Harriet Tubman.